-About Environment Agency fees and charges, details of new charges and when they will apply, including information on how to pay.
+Details of fees and charges including information on how to pay.

 Environment Agency charges

-You may have to pay an Environment Agency charge to cover the costs of regulating your activity.
-The amount you pay depends on the activity you carry out and the regulations that apply to you.
+You may have to pay a charge to cover the costs of regulating your activity.
+The amount you pay depends on:

 The Environment Agency consults with customers before making any changes to their charges.
 Environment Agency charges are approved by government ministers.